Gavin-Persad/predictions/plan.md

 - ensure that once fixtures have been selected that they are in place when returning to this screen.✅
 - Working on passing winners through to next round⌛currently working on getting winner determination working

-- create view cup
+- create view cup❌
-- tree format as the rounds are created, shows scores from that game week.
+- tree format as the rounds are created, shows scores from that game week.❌

+- rebuild the cups from the start.
+We can now have fixtures picked by computer.

 - create lavery cup
 - view lavery cup